dconnolly/draft-connolly-cfrg-xwing-kem/draft-connolly-cfrg-xwing-kem.md

-- A copy of the X25519 public key is now included in the X-Wing decapsulation (private) key, so that decapsulation does not require access to the X-Wing public key.
+- A copy of the X25519 public key is now included in the X-Wing decapsulation (private) key, so that decapsulation does not require separate access to the X-Wing public key.
 See #2.